 - TSP Timing Bull/Bear strategy when a sell signal on 11/19/2018 was taken: +3.35%

 Another key feature of the TSP Timing strategies is that all of the strategies spend a considerable amount of time in the super-safe G fund, and the relatively low-risk and stable F fund.
 Specifically:

 - The Basic strategy only has nine interfund transfers (IFTs) per year, and spends about 66% of the time in stocks, and 34% of the time in bonds or the G fund.
 Therefore the Basic strategy is effectively equivalent to a buy-and-hold portfolio consisting of 66% stocks, and 34% bonds/cash, and yet produces returns far exceeding those of an all-stock portfolio!
 How is this possible?
 It’s possible due to the timing strategies that avoid the most volatile and negative times of the year for stocks.
 The system uncannily avoids most of the big stock market panic plunges that most frequently occur in the summer and fall months, for example.

 - The Enhanced strategy (and the Bull/Bear strategy, except when it is on a bear market signal) requires just 14 to 16 IFTs per year, and is in stocks for approximately 60% to 72% of each year.
-Even with that reduced exposure to stocks, these strategies have blown away the returns of the benchmark S&P 500, achieving nearly THREE TIMES the annual return of the benchmark which most pros can’t beat consistently!
+Even with that reduced exposure to stocks, these strategies have blown away the returns of the benchmark S&P 500, achieving about 2.5 times the annual return of the benchmark which most pros can’t beat consistently!